-The consequences of civil unrest in Ethiopia are dire all around, and some believe there is more conflict to come.
-Families fleeing the conflict are arriving as refugees in the neighboring country of Sudan.
+The consequences of civil unrest in Ethiopia are dire all around.
+Families fleeing the conflict are arriving as refugees in the neighboring country of Sudan — 63,100 since November.
 Responding quickly in the wake of these events is critical to the support and care of Ethiopians, as many have acute medical needs.
 That’s why Medical Teams is mounting its response to the current crisis in Ethiopia.

 What We’re Doing

 Medical Teams International is mobilizing to care for displaced Ethiopians in the Tigray region.
 One of the first actions we took was shipping critical medical supplies into Tigray – supplies like syringes, gowns and surgical packs.
 After that, we sent an assessment team to Ethiopia to identify specific needs in health and nutrition, and now the team is working to establish a longer-term response, focused on health systems strengthening in the region.
 For example: